 Harvard's William Hsiao explains the effect he believes that Vermont's plan for health reform will have on the health of Vermonters.
 He reviews the current academic research showing associations between high levels of health insurance and high measures of vitality (e.g., educational attainment, employment, lifetime earnings), and suggests that expanding coverage in Vermont would also improve such vital measures in the state.
 Hsiao, who was part of the team that designed the single-payer proposal that has been accepted by the state legislature, outlines his plan and argues that, when implemented, single-payer healthcare will result in cheaper, better, more integrated care.

-Have you seen a video that deserves to be here?
+Have you seen a video that deserves to be featured on HealthPolicy.tv?
 Suggest it using our video submission form.
-If it makes the cut, we'll give you a shout-out on Twitter.
+If it makes the cut, we'll post it and give you a shout-out on Twitter.

 HealthPolicy.tv is made possible by the support of our sponsors.
-Sponsoring this project is an excellent way for universities, think tanks, businesses, foundations, and other organizations to show that they support intelligent discussion about healthcare, and to get valuable exposure at the same time.
+Sponsoring this project is an excellent way for businesses, universities, think tanks, foundations, and other organizations to show that they support intelligent discussion about healthcare.
 For details, see our sponsor sheet.

-For questions, comments, media inquiries, and other requests, write to:
+For questions, comments, media inquiries, and other requests, please write to:

 HealthPolicy.tv is a non-partisan project that curates and shares the most interesting health policy videos on the web.
 Our goal is to help people expand their understanding of the prevailing arguments, positions, and beliefs that are influential in the field of health policy and that shape public opinion.

 Nothing on this site should be taken as legal, financial, or medical advice. ©2014 HealthPolicy.tv.
 All rights reserved.